asyncapi/glee/docs/getting-started.md

 We recommend creating a new Glee app using our official CLI which sets up everything automatically.
 (You don't need to create an empty directory. create-glee-app will make one for you.)
 To create a project, run: `asyncapi new glee`

-Once the process is completed you should have a new Glee app ready for development and see these files that were made.
+Once the process is completed, you should have a new Glee app ready for development and see these files that were made.

 ![glee_struct](https://github.com/afzal442/glee/assets/11625672/2140f1fc-451c-4d3d-8802-3291149fd8ff)